 IPR renewed its commitment as a profession-based nonprofit to help improve diversity, equity, and inclusion in the public relations industry.
 We want to be a driver of positive change and fight against the embedded systems of racism that hurt our society globally.
 Excellent DE&I practices help organizations succeed, which makes our field stronger and better.

-Last year, we released the following statement guided by a call-to-action:
+In 2021, we released the following statement guided by a call-to-action:

 “We stand with our Black colleagues and the Black community to say that racism, discrimination, and inequality are wrong.
 No one should ever live in fear of their safety, feel threatened, or have their voices go unheard.
 We are speaking up and speaking out to stand against racism and injustice.
 As a profession-based nonprofit, we know that racism and inequality do not stop on the boundaries between our personal and professional lives.
 We will use our voice to make change.
 We will listen.
 We will be vigilant.
 We will do better.”